Benefits of Cord Blood

 • Unrelated: 60%–80% chance of GVHD

-Part of this better acceptance by the body is because cord blood stem cells have rarely been contaminated with latent viruses.
-The same is not true for stem cells from other sources.
+Part of this better acceptance by the body is because cord blood stem cells have rarely been contaminated with latent viruses.79 The same is not true for stem cells from other sources.
 For this reason, cord blood stem cells have been dubbed “privileged” because they haven’t been exposed to any diseases.

-Benefits of cord tissue
+Benefits of Cord Tissue

 The stem cells found in cord tissue are at their peak ability to form other new stem cells.
 They also have a greater capacity to become one of many cell types.
 These abilities slow as the body ages.
 The immaturity of cells is also associated with a lower risk of an immune response, which can lead to chronic and even deadly complications.